Pull-Up Diapers for Babies and Toddlers in Japan

 I checked the online price per diaper for one package (pkg) and/or box of the following diapers from popular retailers for baby products in Japan.
 Keep in mind that these prices are subject to change, for instance if there’s a sale.

-I’m currently updating the table to reflect 2023 prices but in general, Mamy Poko tends to be the most budget-friendly diaper while Pampers 肌へのいちばん is the most expensive.
+In general, Mamy Poko tends to be the most budget-friendly diaper while Pampers 肌へのいちばん is the most expensive.

 Tips to get cheaper diapers: